dfinity/icfront/README.md

 # Secure custom domains for smart contracts on the Internet Computer using firebase hosting.

 Firebase (Google) provides free hosting and TLS certificates for static sites.
-This project builds a custom service worker which provides end-to-end security for a canister smart contract on the Internet computer blockchain.
+This project builds a custom service worker which enables a custom domain with end-to-end security for a canister smart contract on the Internet computer blockchain.

-Firebase has a free "Spark Plan" which provides a moderate amount of storage and bandwidth, sufficient for loading the service worker into many clients after which all data is transfered directly from the IC to clients.
+Firebase has a free "Spark Plan" which provides a moderate amount of storage and bandwidth, sufficient for loading this service worker which then proxies custom domain requests to the IC and verifies the integrity of responses.
+After the service worker is loaded, all data is transfered directly between the client and the IC.

 ## Prepare the environment
 * install npm